jwmullally/dracut-iscsi-target/README.md

   - `rd.iscsi_target.dev=<your target block devices>`
   - `ifname=bootnet0:<your NIC MAC addresses>`
   - `root=<your root block devices UUID>`

+  When specifying block devices, it is recommended that you use an entry from one of `/dev/disk/by-{id,label,uuid}` instead of the enumerated `/dev/sd*` nodes, as those can change order depending on what devices are connected or how they are connected.

 - Run this command to regenerate the initramfs image for the running kernel and to add the extra `iSCSI Target` boot entry.
-This should only be needed once, as this is automatically run every time a new kernel version is installed.
-(In case this fails, make sure you have at least one older kernel available as a fallback or make a backup bootdisk).
+This should only be needed once, as this will automatically run every time a new kernel version is installed.
+In case this makes your computer unbootable, make sure you have at least one older kernel available as a fallback or make a backup bootdisk.

     ```
     kernel-install --verbose add $(uname -r) /lib/modules/$(uname -r)/vmlinuz